sogand20000/n8n-ai-telegram-bot/README.md

 1. Send a message to the Telegram bot.
 2. The AI will process your message and reply with a smart response.

+## Running in n8n

+1. Import the workflow JSON file into your n8n instance.
+2. Configure your credentials:

+   * Telegram Bot API token
+   * Google Gemini (PaLM) API key
+3. Activate the workflow.
+4. Send a message to your Telegram bot to start interacting with the AI.

 ## Notes

-* Ensure your Telegram Bot API token is correctly configured in n8n.
 * The workflow handles character escaping to prevent Telegram parsing errors.
+* Make sure your Telegram Bot API token and Google API credentials are correct.

 ## Contact